adamiturabi/arabic-tutorial-book/docs/index.md

 If this usage of the doer verbal-noun to indicate a present action is mostly only for verbs of posture and motion, how then do we indicate this distinction for other verbs?
 We have answered this in section [TODO: add section to incomplete-action verb] where we said that in order to give the meaning that the action of the verb is happening right now, a verbal sentence can be converted to a subject-information sentence.

-### Usage of the doer verbal-noun as a future tense verb
+### Usage of the doer verbal-noun as a future tense verb {#doer-verbal-noun-for-intended-future-action}

 The doer verbal-noun may be used in place of the verb it is derived from to indicate an intent on the part of the doer, or to indicate that the action will occur in the future.